-The National Library of Scotland is launching an appeal to repatriate some of Scotland's most important literary manuscripts, currently in private ownership.
+The National Library of Scotland has launched an appeal to repatriate some of Scotland's most important literary manuscripts, currently in private ownership.

 The Honresfield Library is a tremendous collection almost entirely inaccessible since the 1930s.
 Its appearance on the open market has attracted the interest of a community of libraries, archives, and cultural heritage institutions across the UK.
-Please support our campaign to prevent this unparalleled collection of literary treasures being broken up, going overseas or going back into private hands.
+We launched a campaign to prevent this unparalleled collection of literary treasures being broken up, going overseas or going back into private hands.

 Among the 500 manuscripts in this collection are items of great significance to Scotland.
 Robert Burns's handwritten letters to his family, lovers and patrons sit alongside discussions of his work penned by Byron, and novel fragments and travel journals written by Sir Walter Scott.